sarnold/freelight-u-sdk/README.md

 ## Build Instructions ##

+After syncing repositories, cd into the top-level SDK directory:

+    $ cd freelight-u-sdk/

-After update submodules, run `make` or `make -jx` and the complete toolchain and fw_payload.bin.out & image.fit will be built.
+Then run `make` or `make -jx` and the complete toolchain, initramfs, fw_payload.bin.out & image.fit will be built.
 The completed build tree will consume about 18G of disk space.

 Copy files fw_payload.bin.out and image.fit to tftp installation path to use